dustinpfister/blog_posts/_posts/lodash_sortby.md

 layout: post
 categories: lodash
 id: 223
-updated: 2021-12-27 14:31:59
+updated: 2021-12-27 14:34:32
-version: 1.17
+version: 1.18
 ---

-So I have come to find that I like the [lodash](https://lodash.com/) [\_.sortBy](https://lodash.com/docs/4.17.10#sortBy) method more so than the native [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method ofr a few various reasons.
+So I have come to find that I like the [lodash](https://lodash.com/) [\_.sortBy](https://lodash.com/docs/4.17.10#sortBy) method more so than the native [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method for a few various reasons.
 I do still use it of course when it comes to working with a project where lodash is not part of the stack, it is just that the method works in a way that I find more natural when it comes to the return value and arguments used for the function that is passed to the sort by method.
 I will be elaborating what I mean by that in this post.

 The \_.sortBy method is another option compared to the \_.find method also, the \_.find method can be used to find just one item in a collection, while the \_.sortBy method can be used to sort the whole collection, I can then take just the first element, or the top three.
 So lets take a look at some examples of sorting with lodash, and native javaScript as well.